rails/rails/guides/source/working_with_javascript_in_rails.md

 <%= link_to "Delete article", @article, remote: true, method: :delete %>
 ```

-and write some CoffeeScript like this:
+and write some JavaScript like this:

 ```js
 window.addEventListener("load", () => {